 Julie received a doctorate degree in Nursing with an emphasis in Public Health Leadership from the University of Wisconsin-Milwaukee.
 She also holds a M.S.N. from UW-Oshkosh and a B.S.N. from UW-Eau Claire.
 Julie is a graduate of the Robert Wood Johnson Nurse Executive Fellows program and the National Public Health Leadership Institute.
+She is a fellow in the American Academy of Nursing.

 Julie Willems Van Dijk